August 29th, 2019

 We pray.
 We ask for guidance.
 And how does God answer?
 How does God contact us?
 Through our feelings.

-Humans didn’t get to where we are now through our feelings.
+Humans didn’t get into the mess we’re in through our feelings.
 We got here through our thoughts.
-We ate from the Tree of Knowledge, and agriculture and everything else we like to call “progress” began after that.
+We ate from the Tree of Knowledge, mythically speaking, and agriculture and everything else we like to call “progress” began after that.

-It’s OK to apprentice God.
-It’s not OK to think we have graduated.
+We’re here to apprentice God.
+We have not graduated.
 We still have a lot to learn, and we learn it through our feelings.

 How do let our feelings guide our actions?
-There is a system for this.
-There is a way back.
+There is a modern method.
+It’s a way back.
 It’s a way forward.
 It’s been around for almost 60 years.
 It’s called NVC.

 NVC stands for Nonviolent Communication, but a better name for it, according to the founder himself, is Compassionate Connection.
-That’s not just connection with others.
-It’s with yourself, and most of all, with God.
+Not just connection with others; with yourself.
+And either way, with God.

 God speaks to us through our feelings, and the things God says are called needs.
 God tells us what we need to do.
 It’s that simple.
 The voice is always there.